 Medicare Part D is known as the prescription drug plan for Medicare.
 Like Medicare Part C, Part D plan costs vary by provider, and premium costs are adjusted based on your income.
 One big change in 2020 was the closing of the “donut hole.”
 The donut hole was a gap in the plan’s prescription drug coverage that occurred once the plan had paid out a certain amount for prescription medications for the year.

 Medicare supplement or Medigap plans are Medicare plans that help you pay for a portion of your Medicare costs.
 These supplements can help offset the costs of premiums and deductibles for your Medicare coverage.
 Plans are sold by private companies, so rates vary.
 In 2021, under Plan G, Medicare covers its share of costs, and then you pay out-of-pocket until you have reached a $2,370 deductible.
 At that point, Plan G will pay for the remainder of costs.

 While Medicare premiums and deductibles have increased across the board in 2021, there are other ways you can save money.
 Your Ohio Health Benefits team is always here to discuss your current plan and compare that plan to any other plan you may hear about.
 Call us toll free at (866) 235-8378 or click here to email us your name and phone number for us to call you.
-Calls are not recorded and your information is confidential.

 Ohio Health Benefits also offers Medicare & Muffins, a free educational seminar to help you understand how Medicare works.
 These seminars are free and open to the public every Wednesday at 9 am and Thursday at 3pm.
 For details and registration link click here.